AleMenon/nvim-config/README.md

 npm install -g tree-sitter-cli
 ```

+#### Scooter

+For the replace tool configuration found in the `scooter.lua` file inside **plugins/** folder, you'll need to install scooter CLI, see more about it in the [Scooter](https://github.com/thomasschafer/scooter) GitHub page.

 ### Setup Steps
+---

 1. Clone this repository and move all files to your Neovim configuration folder;
 2. Feel free to remove the `.git` and `images` directories, `README.md` and `.gitignore` files if you want;